-DAA treatment of pregnant women or women who are breast-feeding is not recommended.
-It is recommended that women wait 4 weeks after treatment before attempting to start a family and become pregnant.
+If you are pregnant or breastfeeding, you shouldn’t go on hep C treatment.
+It is recommended that you wait 4 weeks after treatment before trying to become pregnant.

 It is very important to talk to your doctor about treatment, pregnancy, and contraception.

 Telling your child they have hep C